jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Access to things like phone recordings and timesheets are barriers or "gates."
 They're holdovers from the mechanical tools of the Industrial Age.
 They needlessly give power to one person over another.
 Customers can't confirm what was agreed to during their last phone call, and employees can be grilled for a long lunch.
 Yet, the same manager quickly forgets unpaid overtime.

 A lopsided balance of power allows customers and employees to be taken advantage of and encourages mistrust, bad products, and inefficient workplaces.
-Uneven power makes collaboration impossible and prevents people from becoming player gods.
+Uneven power makes collaboration impossible.

 The greatness of the digital tools of the open-source community is threefold.
 First, it sets a great example because it entrusts everyone with all information.
 Second, open-source wants more members, so the community loves to bust open gates to get more people in.
 And third, since no one owns open-source technology, the people can empower ourselves with tools once only big companies could have—like call recordings and timesheets.

 Busting open gates of mechanical tools move us from the Industrial to Computer Age.
 It equalizes the balance of power.
 It treats people like adults and expects them to act like it, and therefore fosters collaboration.
 We have the technology to do this now.
 We need the people to step up, participate, and demand it.

 Once we do, all workers—from waitresses, mechanics, teachers—will start to be managed less and collaborate more.
 It'll be a massive change, similar to how factories and production lines swept across our society during the Industrial Age.
-However, even once we become player gods, we're going to have to fight to live in the wondrous Computer Age.

 ![old philosophy in a new world](img\diagrams\techvolution-github-repo-rails.jpg) _This is the GitHub "repo" for Ruby on Rails, the technology that helps run apps like Basecamp, Airbnb, and Shopify.
 A core team of paid pros from these companies maintain and do much of the programming.
 But all programmers, from elite to novice, individually ask questions, find bugs, contribute their work, and it all comes together via GitHub's software with minimal supervision.
 The process works similarly to Wikipedia.
 It's very organized; even with over 5,000 contributors over 15 years, you can see who has done what and when.
 Ruby on Rails software is priceless and is yours to use however you want.
 Get familiar with how open-source works.
-It's a tell-tale sign for the openness, responsibility, and immense value of work cultures coming in the Computer Age.
+It's a tell-tale sign for the openness, responsibility, and immense value of all work cultures in the Computer Age.
 You should be happy!
 Once you experience how easy, effective, and powerful worker-to-worker collaboration is, it makes work much better.
 And the best part, no garbage meetings or delegators are needed._

 ## The Setup to our Story - How we get to the future